KQM-git/TCL/characters/pyro/diluc.md

 #### Blessing of the Phoenix

 The Pyro Infusion granted by Dawn lasts 4s longer.
 Additionally, Diluc gains 20% Pyro DMG Bonus for duration of the effect.
+* The Pyro DMG Bonus is also applied to **Dawn**'s Slashing, DoT, and Explosion DMG.
 {% endtab %}
 {% endtabs %}